| java.lang.Object | |

 optimal alternatives (hyphen and underscore, respectively).

-This variant is the one that predates MIME
+This variant is the one that predates MIME: it is otherwise

 identical, except that it mandates shorter line length.